-The chart that follows shows the asset leverage ratios for the Plan and the plans in this database since 2005.
+The chart that follows shows the asset leverage ratios for the Plan and the plans in this database since 2007.
 The colored bars represent the central 90% of the asset leverage ratios of the plans in the database for each year.
 The Maine Consolidated Plan for Participating Local Districts is represented by the gold diamonds.
 This chart shows that the Plan's asset leverage ratio has varied over this period but had remained steady at or just under five times salary from 2013 to 2020 before increasing to 565%, or 5.65 times salary, in FY 2021 with the significant increase in market values that year.
-Due to the market loss in FY 2022, the rate is now back within the previous range at 462%, or 4.62 times salary.
+The rate is now back within the previous range at 448%, or 4.48 times salary.

-Note that the charts showing the Plan versus this universe of public plans in this section show one more year for the Plan than the universe as the 2023 numbers are not yet available for the database.
+Note that the charts showing the Plan versus this universe of public plans in this section show one more year for the Plan than the universe as the 2024 numbers are not yet available for the database.
+When these numbers are available, we anticipate that the universe of public plans will also show a similar trend experience in this ratio when compared to MainePERS.

-Support Ratios
+Support Ratio